 all Holiday Beach property owners by the H.B.P.O.A.
 All easement holders may also become members of the H.B.P.O.A. for an

-additional yearly membership fee ($145.00 for 2013).
-The membership fee helps preserve and restore the
+additional yearly membership fee ($155.00 for 2016).
+The membership fee helps preserve and restore the beautiful and historically

 The Moriches area has had many large estates.
 According to The Illustrated History of the Moriches Bay Area by Van

 and Mary Field, the largest in Center Moriches was undoubtedly the Masury Estate located between West Senix (Mud) Creek and